Chilean Rose Haired Tarantula

 About Chilean Rose Haired Tarantulas:

 Due to their docile nature, Chilean rose haired tarantulas are one of the most common species of tarantula to have as a pet.
 In nature, they can be found in northern Chile, Bolivia, and Argentina where they make burrows in desert and scrublands.
-Chilean rose haired tarantulas tend to be skittish by nature and tend to run away rather than fight when it senses danger.
-However if they are aiming to fight, Chilean rose haired tarantula will typically raise its front legs and present its fangs before attacking.
+Chilean rose haired tarantulas tend to be skittish by nature and will run away rather than fight when they sense danger.
+However, if they are aiming to fight, Chilean rose haired tarantulas will raise their front legs and present their fangs before attacking.
 They are also known to flick or “shoot” hairs off of their abdomens as a means of defense.

 Did You Know?!